IU-Webprogrammierung/web-programmierung-aramfilak/README.md

 ## Preview the Build

-To preview the production build, use the following command:
+To preview the production build, use the following command 🌄:

 ```sh
 npm run preview